kelvinlim3/Australia-Climate-Chronicles-A-Visual-Exploration/README.md

 ## Playground

-The project is also hosted on GitHub Pages.
-You can view it live [here](https://kelvinlim3.github.io/Australia-Climate-Chronicles-A-Visual-Exploration/)
+The project is also hosted live [here](https://kelvinlim3.github.io/Australia-Climate-Chronicles-A-Visual-Exploration/)